Laconicism is a collection of procedural and interactive sound compositions.

 Instead, the collection is distributed as a computer software so that the works can be experienced in their intended multidimensional forms.

-: Download SuperCollider source files from here.
+Other platforms: Download SuperCollider source files from here.
 Unfortunately, Laconicism isn’t available as a standalone application for other platforms.
 See the ReadMe file inside the source archive for instructions on how to install and run.
 Some of the pieces do not work as intended on Windows yet, hopefully these will be fixed as SuperCollider matures further on the Windows platform.

 It looks and feels like: